1 - Kubernetes Admission Controller

 Anchore Enterprise can be integrated with Kubernetes to ensure that only certified images are started within a Kubernetes POD.

-Kubernetes can be configured to use an Admission Controller to validate that the container image is compliant with the user’s policy.
+Kubernetes can be configured to use an Admission Controller to validate that the container image is compliant with the user’s policy before allowing or preventing deployment.

 The admission controller can be configured to make a webhook call into Anchore Enterprise.
 Anchore Enterprise exports a Kubernetes-specific API endpoint and will return the pass of fail response in the form of an ImageReview response.